 Extensions will not be allowed.

-* Selected presenters must submit the full text of the presentation (3,000 words or less) by July 1, 2017 for translation to be published in the Conference Proceedings book.
+* Selected presenters must submit the full text of the presentation (3,000 words or less) by August1, 2017 for translation and documentation; abstracts only will be published in the Conference Proceedings book.

 * Selected presenters are to pay the conference registration fee.

 - Claire Cuccio, Ph.D.